-Medicaid Income Cap Limit: A “Miller Trust,” also known as a “Qualified Income Trust,” is required when income exceeds $2,349.00/month in “income cap” states such as New Jersey.
+Medicaid Income Limit: A “Miller Trust,” also known as a “Qualified Income Trust,” is required when income exceeds $2,349.00/month in “income cap” states such as New Jersey.
 In 2020, applicants in assisted living facilities must have monthly income of at least $816.70 which is the room and board fee.

 Penalty Information In New Jersey For Medicaid: Individuals in New Jersey are allowed to keep $2,000 when they apply for Medicaid to pay for long term care costs.
 If applicants own assets in excess of $2,000, they must spend down the amount over $2,000 on care costs before they will be eligible for Medicaid.
 It is important to note, that individuals are not allowed to give gifts of any amount for a period of 5 years (60 months) prior to applying to Medicaid.
 This 5 year period is called the “look-back” period.

 If a gift of any amount is given in New Jersey during a period of 5 year “look-back” period before applying to Medicaid, a penalty period will be imposed.
 Medicaid will not pay for care until the penalty period is over.
 The penalty is calculated by taking the total amount of any gifts given during the 5 year “look-back” period, and dividing it by $10,701.80 per month (or $351.84 per day), a calculation which yields the number of months before Medicaid kicks in.
 The penalty period begins when the applicant is otherwise eligible for Medicaid “but for” the gift.

 The average cost of a private room in a nursing home in New Jersey is $12,000, so penalties can become very costly for a family that has not planned appropriately for Medicaid.
 If an individual’s assets are more than $2,000, they should learn about Medicaid Planning strategies.
 If you have multiple assets and are looking to access Medicaid, it may make sense to speak with a Certified Elder Law Attorney in New Jersey.